valeriupredoi/valeriupredoi.github.io/pages/objectives.md

 - Strengthen existing collaborations with third parties, and developing new relationships and synergies with other infrastructures, projects, initiatives, and communities, particularly those where IS-ENES knowledge and/or services will bring wider impact;
 - Develop a strategy for the infrastructure needed by the ENES community in the next decade seeking opportunities for interoperability among infrastructures.

-**Foster the common development of models and tools, and the efficient use of HPC.**
+**Foster the common development of models and tools, and the efficient use of High-Performance Computing.**

 - Create sustainable communities through the coordination of network and joint research activities;
 - Develop common, sustainable model infrastructure, including support for relatively new software tools evaluated in previous phases;